NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Monster Warden.md

 **Prerequisites** Monster Hunter
 * * *
-You understand how to defend yourself and others against your prey.
-When you grant bonuses from Monster Hunter, you and your allies also each gain a +1 circumstance bonus to your next saving throw against that particular creature and to your AC against that creature's next attack against you.
+You understand how to defend against your prey.
+When you grant bonuses from Monster Hunter, each creature who benefits also gains a +2 circumstance bonus either to their AC the next time the creature attacks them or to their next saving throw against an effect from that particular creature (whichever comes first.)

 [[Feat_Feature Effects/Effect_ Monster Warden|Effect: Monster Warden]]